bUnit-dev/bUnit/docs/site/docs/providing-input/passing-parameters-to-components.md

 [!code-csharp[](../../../samples/tests/xunit/AllKindsOfParamsTest.cs#L328-L350)]

-These examples do the same thing, i.e. passing both the unnamed `IsDarkTheme` cascading parameter and the two named cascading parameters (`LoggedInUser`, `LoggedInEmail`).
+These examples do the same thing, i.e. pass both the unnamed `IsDarkTheme` cascading parameter and the two named cascading parameters (`LoggedInUser`, `LoggedInEmail`).

-1. The first example uses the `CascadingValue` factory method in <xref:Bunit.ComponentParameterFactory> to pass the unnamed and named parameter values.
+The first example uses the `CascadingValue` factory method in <xref:Bunit.ComponentParameterFactory> to pass the unnamed and named parameter values.

-2. The second example uses the `Add` method on the <xref:Bunit.ComponentParameterCollectionBuilder`1> without a parameter to pass the unnamed parameter value, and `Add` method with the parameter selector to select each of the named parameters to pass the named parameter values.
+The second example uses the `Add` method on the <xref:Bunit.ComponentParameterCollectionBuilder`1> without a parameter to pass the unnamed parameter value, and `Add` method with the parameter selector to select each of the named parameters to pass the named parameter values.

-3. The last example uses the `Add` method on the <xref:Bunit.ComponentParameterCollectionBuilder`1> with the parameter selector to select both the named and unnamed cascading parameters and pass values to them that way.
+The last example uses the `Add` method on the <xref:Bunit.ComponentParameterCollectionBuilder`1> with the parameter selector to select both the named and unnamed cascading parameters and pass values to them that way.

 # [Razor test code](#tab/razor)